medplum/medplum/packages/docs/docs/search/advanced-search-parameters.md

 FHIR allows [profiling](http://hl7.org/fhir/R4/profiling.html) to create custom data structures that specify how resources can be sub-specialized to meet specific use cases.
 The `_profile` parameter allows you to search based on these profiles.

 The `_profile` parameter is a reference parameter, meaning you may provide a reference as an argument to the parameter.
+See the [FHIR Profiles doc](https://www.medplum.com/docs/fhir-datastore/profiles) to learn more about profiling.

 <details><summary>Example: Search for observations that are part of the pediatric growth charts profile</summary>
   <Tabs groupId="language">